Professor Michael L. Blakey.,served as scientific director of the New York African Burial Ground Project at Howard University.

 Tthe World Archaeological Congress was the only organization of archaeologists who were working with indigenous peoples trying to find a new way of doing archaeology.”

 I had gotten into anthropology and bioarchaeology because I thought that this information would be useful.
 Enslaved populations are written about by their enslavers.
 Their histories are buried.
-I thought our tools would be able to reconstruct history from the remains, even if that’s all that’s there in the artifact.
-The idea that I had, and I offered it to the Native American fund in 1989, was that I would serve their purposes.
+I thought our tools would be able to reconstruct history from the remains, even if that’s all that’s there.
+The idea that I had, and I offered it to the Native American Rights Fund in 1989, was that I would serve their purposes.
 If we could find a project that they would decide was worthy of any biological archaeological analysis then I would work with them.
 Otherwise, of course, my skills were not needed.
 At the time, they had the skulls of three Pawnee Scouts.
 At that time before NAGPRA (Native American Graves Protection and Repatriation Act), the only way you could rebury remains was if you knew their names.
 The three decapitated scouts’ names were known.
 They called me to say that these skulls were at the Smithsonian and said, “we want to verify that these are our people,” and “we want you to help us repatriate them.”
+So I did, following the ritual they requested, of introducing myself and placing worked-over tobacco at the door in the Natural History Museum for my protection.
 It was the first of these sorts of partnerships.

-The African American community’s question was: will we rebury these remains right away or will they be science?
+The African American community’s question was: will we rebury these remains right away or will there be science?
 Our response to the community was: Let’s talk about it.
 Because there was very little history written about 18th century Africans in New York.
 They trusted us somewhat.
 We earned some of the trust.
 Being African American ourselves helped greatly.
 Plus, we demonstrated a common empathy and a common knowledge of a literature of the other anthropology, as it were, and history, that St. Clair Drake called “vindicationist.”
 African Americans in New York, senior women who wore traditional African clothing, cultural nationalists, and otherwise – all were very conscious of their African heritage.
-So we had hearings and we submitted a research design for comments, incorporated the questions that they had as descendants, into the research design, talked about the methods, some of which were destructive of bones – we asked if that was going to be alright, maybe those methods with DNA had to do with finding African origins.
+So we had hearings and we submitted a research design for comments, incorporated the questions that they had as descendants, into the research design, talked about the methods, some of which were destructive of bones – we asked if that was going to be alright.
+The most destructive methods having to do with DNA and chemistry, however, had to do with finding African origins.

 The origins question was a key one for the community.
 And for the first time, geneticists were being asked to investigate the origins of African Americans.
 We [researchers] had never thought of that.
 There were all kinds of questions from the community, which was great.
-If you read Alondra Nelson’s Social Life of DNA, it makes it clear enough that direct to consumer genetics ancestry testing – that’s gone all the way from African ancestry to 23 & me – came from our project.
+If you read Alondra Nelson’s Social Life of DNA, it makes it clear enough that direct to consumer genetics ancestry testing – that’s gone all the way from African Ancestry.com to 23 and Me – came from our project.
 And it entered our project because it came from that community, because that community asked the question.
 We had a number of questions, questions about resistance.
 They wanted to see the modes of resistance.
 White projects weren’t asking that question.
 They asked about transformation towards becoming African Americans.
-And they wanted to know about the physical quality of life for their ancestors, many of whom were enslaved in New York City.
+And they wanted to know about the physical quality of life for their ancestors, many of whom were enslaved in New York City, which other bioarcheology projects had also done.

 Because there was public interest, the people in the community were in control.
 It was the descendant community’s project.
 They had the go or no-go power, and they said, “go with it.”
 That’s how we got the $6 million to produce the most sophisticated bioarcheological report ever done.
 Cause it meant something to someone other than those of us who live within the covers of the American Journal of Physical Anthropology.
-And so, it represents public engagement, not only an ethical advance for anthropology.
+And so, it represents public engagement as an ethical and epistemic advance for anthropology.
 That is, we used the principle of informed consent: those who are most affected by our work, would discuss and understand what we would do.
-They effectively decided what we would do, and had the right to say no. That’s the most fundamental ethical principle.
+They effectively decided what we would do within the bounds of evidential scholarship, and had the right to say no. That’s the most fundamental ethical principle.
 But my colleagues, they rail against it because they want to feel entitled, many of them.
 Whiteness is entitled.
 We had the humility of being willing to follow.
 As I said in a recent article, if my colleagues can’t learn how to follow and listen, they shouldn’t touch African American remains or anybody else’s.

 Penn is not the only museum with remains.
 Many, many U.S. universities and museums are holding human remains.
 Howard has the Cobb collection.
 What is it, and what would you recommend for Howard and other collections?

 W. Montague Cobb was the first African American physical anthropologist and an anatomist.
 He was very prominent.
 He was an activist.
 He was also president of the NAACP.
 His publications, of which there were 1100, were often on questions of the impact of racism on African American health and the impact of segregation upon medical education.
 In general, he is a part of the legacy of biocultural anthropology.
-He understood that biology was the consequence, as Frederick Douglass said, of circumstances.
-In Cobb’s time in the 1930s – he was at Howard University from the 1930s until about 1970s – there were about two other big collections of human remains.
-These bodies come from unclaimed dead – often from prisons and hospitals from the poor.
+He understood that biology was the consequence, as Frederick Douglass said, of "circumstances."
+In Cobb’s time in the 1930s – he was at Howard University from the 1930s until about 1970 – there were two other big collections of human remains.
+These bodies were unclaimed dead – often from prisons and hospitals from the poor.
 Ostensibly, they were offered to families who chose not to claim them.
-And a municipal board in each of these cities allocated them.
+And municipal boards in eachof these cities allocated them.

-I’ve been in touch with Howard University.
-They are working towards the fuller ethical protocol they may have to deal with these collections.
+I’ve been in touch with Howard University recently.
+They are working towards a fuller ethical protocol they will need to deal with these collections.
 But I think in the end, the recent proposal by the Association of Black Anthropologists (to have a national database of human remains kept in museums and universities) is right because, first of all, you need to know what’s there.
 That’s how NAGPRA began.
 The first thing was inventory.
-So that the tens of thousands of Native American remains in museums that had federal money, were first inventoried.
+So the tens of thousands of Native American remains in museums that had federal money were first inventoried.
 We need to know which of these remains are African.
 What do we know about these individuals?
 That would allow an ethical protocol.
-In the case of NAGPRA, culturally- affiliate groups have the right to make claims.
+In the case of NAGPRA, culturally-affiliated groups have the right to make claims.
 One thing you will learn is that the repatriation office at the Smithsonian is underfunded.
 The Tribes are underfunded.
 They have to bear some of the costs of repatriating their remains!
 So I hope that there will be an effort to get legislators to support repatriation.
 I think the schools and museums need to pay some.
 But I think that it would be good if funds were made available to help the communities or individuals claim their remains.

 In the end, it has to be decided ethically.